unrealwork/atsd-use-cases/USMortality/README.md

 | 2015 Jan  | East-North-Central  | 1203.0                     |
 ```

-Deadliest pneumonia and influenza month by region:
+Deadliest pneumonia and influenza by month in the Pacific region:

 ```sql
 SELECT date_format(time, 'MMM') AS 'Month',